 - Each child has diverse strengths rooted in their family's unique culture.

 - Play is an important method for children to learn.

 - Children's experiences shape their motivation and approaches to learning.

 Families are children's first and most important educators.

 Parents, did you really see that part about how every child is unique?
 Did you really hear that part about how learning can proceed at varying rates?

-Let us simplify your life, and bring back the FUN into learning!
+Let us simplify your life and bring back the FUN into learning!
 Check out some of our latest My Pre-K Boxes.

 Each state's early childhood standards